 They decided on Adrift, a Playstation 3 exclusive.
 The goal of the game?
 To show that developers and even publishers aren’t afraid to try out fresh ideas and concepts.
 The title was a nod to its premise: a world where politics, economics and even technology had gone adrift.
 Sadly the title, alongside nine others like The Agency, were cancelled by Sony in 2011.
 Dontnod’s first heartbreak.

-It could only have been fate though, as when Capcom announced in 2012 that they were planning to expand their business in the West, Dontnod was one of the first to apply for a partnership.
+It could only have been fate though.
+When Capcom announced in 2012 that they were planning to expand their business in the West, Dontnod was one of the first to apply for a partnership.
 Capcom said yes; Dontnod’s first redemption.
-In their new partnership Adrift took on a more focused approach, slowly going from three elements having gone adrift, to just one: technology – eventually more specific: memory technology.
-This saw had the original gameplay vision go adrift as well, turning a story based title into an action-adventure title, known today as…
+In their new partnership Adrift was brought back and took on a more focused approach, slowly going from three elements having gone adrift, to just one: technology – eventually more specific: memory technology.
+This had the original gameplay vision go adrift as well, turning a story based title into an action-adventure title, known today as…

-This new vision sees (t)Errorist Nilin explore a world where memories are open.
-Lovers share past experiences, corporations seek to control them while others seek to twist thoughts to fit their own ends.
-In this distopia the gameplay is a mixture of exploration, climbing, sneaking, shooting, puzzle solving and fighting.
+This new vision sees (t)Errorist Nilin explore a world where memories are open for anyone to see.
+Lovers share past experiences, corporations seek to control recollections while others seek to twist thoughts to fit their own ends.
+In this dystopia the gameplay is a mixture of exploration, climbing, sneaking, shooting, puzzle solving and fighting.
 Stealth sections see you sneak by the same searchlights time and again, while climbing is a matter of pressing the right direction.
 Instead of focusing on one core element, the game aims to constantly switch up its structure to stay fresh.
-Because of this though some concepts, like the heavily promoted puzzles where you edit a person’s memory, are barely present and never fully expanded upon.
-Is the combat an exception to this?
+However, because of this, some concepts like the heavily promoted puzzles where you edit a person’s memory are barely present and never fully expanded upon.
+Is the combat better implemented?

 Pressen come in four forms:

 Power honors its name by laying the smack down.
-Regen heals you, while Chain is a enhanced copy of the attribute from the previous attack in the combo-chain.
-Cooldown is different however; in Remember Me there are special attacks called S-Pressen that require a meter, called Focus, to use, which is gained by attacking.
+Regen heals you, while Chain is an enhanced copy of the attribute from the previous attack in the combo-chain.
+Cooldown is different however.
+In Remember Me there are special attacks called “S-Pressen” that require a meter called Focus to use, which is filled by attacking.
 Once used they will need time to recharge, some taking upwards to 3 minutes.
-Cooldown Pressen reduce these, allowing you to use your stronger abilities more during a single engagement.
+Cooldown Pressen reduce these, allowing you to use your stronger abilities more often during a single engagement.

 How you lay out your attacks is a balancing act and a big focus of the game, only held back by long load times and menu-animations making switching setups in the Combo Lab a chore.
 You also cannot save combo-chains that you like.
 Being able to switch between a library of your own setups with a button press could have greatly benefited the combat flow.

-Aside from these punches and kicks, Nilin also has access to a ranged blaster that deals minor damage and an Overload ability.
-Just deal enough damage to an enemy in a row using Power Pressen and you’ll be rewarded with a cinematic kill with a little PMP as an added bonus.
+Aside from these punches and kicks, Nilin also has access to a ranged blaster that deals minor damage and an Overload ability; if you deal enough damage to an enemy in a row using Power Pressen,you’ll be rewarded with a cinematic kill with a little PMP as an added bonus.

-Experts will quickly build Nilin’s short chains around Power Pressen for the quick stuns, while the longest chains exist only out of Regen and Cooldown.
-This allowing them to continuously use the longer combo-chains for extra PMP without killing their enemies, while keeping their Focus and Health maxed out.
+Experts will quickly build Nilin’s short chains around Power Pressen for the quick stuns, while the longest chains consist only of Regen and Cooldown.
+This allows them to continuously use the longer combo-chains for extra PMP without killing their enemies, while keeping their Focus and Health maxed out.
 Once their S-Pressen are available they unleash them for a quick finish only to quickly get them back thanks to their long Cooldown chains.

-The enemies that dance with you on this rhythmic beat are generally defined by the way they should be killed instead of promoting variation.
+The enemies that dance with you on this rhythmic beat don’t promote variation.
+They are generally defined by the way they should be killed.
 Regular Soldiers and Leapers are food for your combos while flying Robots need to be shot out of the sky or destroyed using Sensen RIP.
-Certain bosses like Zorn are only damageable by your ranged attacks, making it a very monotonous fight.
+Certain bosses like Zorn can only be damaged by your ranged attacks, making it a very monotonous fight.
 Other enemies like the Invisible Leapers can only be fought if they are exposed by environmental lights or the Sensen DOS.
 With later fights lacking the lights, expect yourself running around in circles waiting for that 180 second cooldown to tick away.
-Some enemies will also employ shields that are only vulnerable to the Sensen Logic Bomb, while others cover their suits in an electrical current making them deal damage to you if you hurt them, even from afar, forcing you to kill them using Regen Pressen.
+Some enemies will also employ shields that are only vulnerable to the Sensen Logic Bomb, while others cover their suits in an electrical current making them deal damage to you if you hurt them (even from afar) forcing you to kill them using Regen Pressen.

 As mentioned before, the magic of Remember Me’s combat comes from the rhythm.
 Being on the move and timing that perfect S-Pressen.
 Yet the enemies don’t compliment this, especially on a first playthrough.
 The game constantly tries to break its rhythm with invisible enemies, electrical foes and shielded soldiers, grinding the game to a halt.
-Later playthroughs alleviate this problem somewhat, as you can predict what resources you’ll need later-on in the fights, but the bigger problem still stands: Remember Me’s enemies aren’t just a threat to Nilin, but to the game at large.
+Later playthroughs alleviate this problem somewhat as you can predict what resources you’ll need later-on in the fights.
+The bigger problem still stands however: Remember Me’s enemies aren’t just a threat to Nilin, but to the game at large.

-Despite their annoying nature the enemy’s designs are striking, as is the world they inhabit.
-Based on a mix of an utopian and dystopian vision of Paris – dubbed Neo Paris – the game uses large contrasting colors such as neon green, warm shades of yellow and full whites to emphasis its designs.
-Robots are slim and attractive in their curvature, while soldiers are clean and at the same time menacing in their bulky posture.
+Despite their annoying nature, the enemy’s designs are striking, as is the world they inhabit.
+Based on a mix of a utopian and dystopian vision of Paris – dubbed Neo Paris – the game uses large contrasting colors such as neon green, warm shades of yellow and full whites to emphasize its designs.
+Robots are slim and attractive in their curvature, while soldiers are clean yet menacing in their bulky posture.
 The music does a great job too, mixing classical tunes with distortions and audio-glitches inside of it to exhume a feel that is almost Neo Classical.

 In the end, Remember Me is a game about context.
-You don’t shoot if the game doesn’t want you to, you can’t attack if it doesn’t want you to you and you are to listen to its story.
+You don’t shoot if the game doesn’t want you to, you can’t attack if it doesn’t want you to.
+You are to listen to its story.
 Like the dystopia it tries to emulate, it is controlling.
-It’s further held back by a desire to mix up the gameplay: Memory Remix puzzles, platforming, stealth and combat never come together in one whole but are instead forever kept apart, even in boss-fights.
-The combat, while novel, is held back by its enemies and tries to stick too close to what we’re familiar with instead of building the Combo Lab into something masterful.
+It’s further held back by a desire to mix up the gameplay: Memory Remix puzzles, platforming, stealth and combat never come together as one whole but are instead forever kept apart, even in boss-fights.
+The combat, while novel, is held back by its enemies.
+It tries to stick too close to what we’re familiar with instead of building the Combo Lab into something masterful.
 Remember Me has a unique presence, but considering it takes place in a world where identity is fluid, it would’ve been better if it had a more singular direction in mind.
 So, is Remember Me their first failure?
 Or their first lesson?

 鑒 reflection style 鑒